jungian6/junior-developer/README.md

 ### Error Handling for Unmatched Citations

 During testing, I noticed that one citation reference `<ref>dOQ-BJgBLViOYD1OzWM</ref>` in the debt category doesn't match its corresponding source ID `dOQ-BJgBBLViOYD1OzWM` (missing a 'B' character).
 Rather than modifying the test data (which could have been intentionally included to test error handling), I added logic in the main `parse_content_with_sources()` method that replaces any unmatched citation references with a 'Source not found' message the frontend then handles the ui.
-This approach preserves content integrity by maintaining the original citation placeholders rather than silently removing them, providing transparency to users about missing source references and enabling better debugging of data quality issues.
+I figured it's better to show users when a source is missing rather than just hiding the problem - this way it's clear something's wrong and makes it easier to spot and fix data issues.

 ## Overview